 The trick to making perfect pressure cooker churro bites

-- Use only a little bit of non stick spray inside your egg mold
+- Use only a little bit of non stick spray inside your silicone egg bite mold

 - any higher and they will overflow and not “bake” well